I'm Nick Perkins

 To become the web developer at ESI I had to go out in the community and get businesses to want me to design and develop a website

 for them.
 The position wasn't needed nor was their business at the time.
 I designed and coded several websites for this local internet provider.
 I was responsible for design, coding, testing, and customer service.

 Developed, managed, operated and promoted an Internet business.
 Handled customer support issues.Planned and managed business finances.

-I first got into coding websites back in the late 90’s with Geocities.
+I first got into developing websites back in the late 90’s with Geocities.
 Yes, that was hard to type.
-Went to community college and got a good general education in C++, HTML, ASP, computer networking, and computer design all while working at Electronic Solutions as their lone web developer.
-I left web development professionally to pursue the ministry, I’m a Christian.
+Went to community college and got a good general education in C++, HTML, ASP, computer networking, software architecture and graphic design all while working at Electronic Solutions as their only web developer.
+I left web development professionally to pursue Christian ministry.
 I completed a degree in History and Secondary Education after completing 6 months of student teaching at Wake Forest-Rolesville High School.
 I then moved overseas and worked with Deaf people teaching English (Bilingual-Bilateral approach) and translating the Bible into sign language.
 I continued my cross-cultural education by receiving 30 master-level credit hours towards a degree that I decided not to complete in order to pursue development professionally once again.